-- · Adenocarcinoma, carcinoma - And; with - Note: "And" and "with" are used as synonyms when describing multiple histologies within a single tumor. - NSCLC 8046; broad category includes all but small-cell carcinoma (8041) - Simultaneous; existing at same time; concurrent; prior to first course Rx - Site; topography - Squamous cell ca; SCC; epidermoid carcinoma - Tumor, mass, tumor mass, lesion, neoplasm, nodule: - NOT used in standard manner in clinical dx.
-Disregard terms unless doctor states they are malignant/cancer. - Type; subtype; variant
+- Adenocarcinoma, carcinoma - And; with - Note: "And" and "with" are used as synonyms when describing multiple histologies within a single tumor. - NSCLC 8046; broad category includes all but small-cell carcinoma (8041) - Simultaneous; existing at same time; concurrent; prior to first course Rx - Site; topography - Squamous cell ca; SCC; epidermoid carcinoma - Tumor, mass, tumor mass, lesion, neoplasm, nodule: - NOT used in standard manner in clinical dx.
+Disregard terms unless doctor states they are malignant/cancer.
+Do not use terms for casefinding or reportability. - Type; subtype; variant